Soshana Afroyim: Travelling through America

 At the age of 17, she travelled against her parents' will with Beys Afroyim through America.
 To earn their living during these travels, they painted writers, musicians, statesmen and scientists like Thomas Mann, Franz Werfel, Otto Klemperer, Bruno Walter, Lion Feuchtwanger, Theodore Dreiser and Hanns Eisler.

-When the United Nations Conference on International Organization was opened in May 1945 in San Francisco, the couple portrayed well-known delegates, such as the deputy chairman of the UdSSR national planning commission Vasilij Vasilevič Kuznecov.
+When the United Nations Conference on International Organization opened in May 1945 in San Francisco, the couple portrayed well-known delegates, such as the deputy chairman of the UdSSR national planning commission Vasilij Vasilevič Kuznecov.

-In 1945, Soshana and Afroyim married.
-In 1946, their only child Amos was born in New York.